myscience/mamba/README.md

 batch_size = 4

 model = Mamba(
   num_layers = 6,    # Number of layers of the full model
-  d_input = d_input # Dimension of each vector in the input sequence (i.e. token size)
+  d_input = d_input, # Dimension of each vector in the input sequence (i.e. token size)
   d_model = 64,      # Dimension of the visible state space
   d_state = 64,      # Dimension of the latent hidden states
   d_discr = 16,      # Rank of the discretization matrix Δ
   ker_size = 4,      # Kernel size of the convolution in the MambaBlock
   parallel = False,  # Whether to use the sequential or the parallel implementation )

 # Mockup input for example purposes